xialab-ahu/pLM4PEP/README.md

 name
 result
 ```
-The result has two values, namely positive and negative. `positive` indicates that the sequence you provided is miPEP, otherwise it is not.
+The result has two values, namely `positive` and `negative`. `positive` indicates that the sequence you provided is miPEP, otherwise it is not.
 For example, if you provide a fasta file of a peptide sequence
 ```
 >pri-miRNA159a_f1_s2_train
 MEVELLKVQT